4-DS/sinaraml_jupyter/README.md

 To start you off, go to [**Getting started page**](https://github.com/4-DS/sinara-tutorials/wiki/Getting-started) to try **SinaraML Tutorials**

 # Installation
-To install SinaraML CLI into your environment, run:
+To install SinaraML Jupyter CLI into your Sinara server environment, run:
 ```
-pip install sinaraml
+pip install sinaraml_jupyter
 ```
 Reload shell or reboot your machine after installation to enable CLI commands